 How We Chose the Best Long-Term Disability Insurance Companies

-We reviewed about two dozen of the most well-known—and some newer—DI insurance companies to find the best for private, long-term disability coverage.
+We reviewed about two dozen of the most well-known and a few newer insurance companies to find the best for private, long-term disability coverage.
 We evaluated their financial strength, policy flexibility, and customer service, as well as pricing estimates, where available, to find the best options for your needs.